EnneaLink/ennealink-be/README.md

        "number":1,
        "name":"The Reformer",
        "description":
-       "Ones are conscientious and ethical, with a strong sense of right and wrong… Well-organized, orderly, and fastidious, they try to mai ntain high standards, but can slip into being critical and perfectionistic.", "link":"https://www.enneagraminstitute.com/type-1"},
+        "Ones are conscientious and ethical, with a strong sense of right and wrong… Well-organized, orderly, and fastidious, they try to maintain high standards, but can slip into being critical and perfectionistic.", "link":"https://www.enneagraminstitute.com/type-1"},
      "myersBrigg":
       {"id":"2",
        "typeOf":"ISFJ",
        "name":"The Defender",
        "description":
         "These people tend to be warm and unassuming in their own steady way.
-They’re efficient and responsible, giving careful attention to practical details in their daily lives.",
+They’re efficient and responsible, giving careful attention to practical details in their daily lives.", "link":"https://www.16personalities.com/isfj-personality"},
-       "link":"https://www.16personalities.com/isfj-personality"},
      "friends":
       [{"id":"5",